 The Management Plane

 An automation initiative needs time and resources and thus support from the leadership.
 It should not be expected that all employees acquire automation skills in addition to current tasks or possibly even in their free time.
-Some tasks might even take longer as usual at first, because there is upskilling, troubleshooting, and documenting involved.
+Some tasks might even take longer than usual at first, because there is upskilling, troubleshooting, and documenting involved.
 The whole process should be viewed more as a medium rather than short term effort.
 Also, there is initially hidden value in repatriating operational knowledge from vendor support to your organization.

 One Person, or even better a little team has to own and drive the process, people with the right attitude, people that buy-in.